 What are the legal requirements for a valid settlement agreement?

 For a settlement agreement to be legally binding, there are a number of conditions that must be met:

 - The agreement must be in writing.

 - The agreement must relate to a particular complaint/s or particular proceedings.
 For example, it would not be possible to cover ‘all possible employment law claims’ in a settlement agreement.
-There should be reference to the actual issues that have arisen and then any other possible claims should be particularised to the extend of referring to specific sections of the specific Acts or Regulations.
+There should be reference to the actual issues that have arisen, such as a redundancy or a grievance, and then any other possible claims should be particularised to the extend of referring to specific sections of the specific Acts or Regulations.